 Welcome to the Equine Shiatsu Association (tESA)

 Equine Shiatsu has had a professional organisation since 2002.
-The Equine Shiatsu Association (tESA) exists to publicise the benefits of Shiatsu on horses and is a support forum for people practising and training in Equine Shiatsu. tESA holds a Register of Practitioners who have attained a professional level of expertise in Shiatsu, and has a Code of Ethics to which members must adhere.
+The Equine Shiatsu Association (tESA) exists to publicise the benefits of Shiatsu on horses and is a support forum for people practising and training in Equine Shiatsu. tESA holds a Register of Practitioners in Scotland England and also Europe who have attained a professional level of expertise in Shiatsu, and has a Code of Ethics to which members must adhere.

 You can use this website to find your local practitioner, discover how to train as an Equine Shiatsu Practitioner, read articles by our members and find out about the latest CPD on offer for current practitioners